 …by name, by date, or by subject ↔ …by (name, date, or subject)

-Of … Read full post
+Of course, just like with distribution, … Read full post

 A few weeks ago, a group of break-dancers started dancing outside my GMAT classroom at a local university.